nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 1. You can download the latest `CS2103T-W15-4.Focuris.jar` from [here](https://github.com/AY2021S2-CS2103T-W15-4/tp/releases/tag/v1.4).

-1. Copy the `focuris.jar` file to the folder you want to use as the _home folder_ for your installation of Focuris.
+1. Copy the `CS2103T-W15-4.Focuris.jar` file to the folder you want to use as the _home folder_ for your installation of Focuris.

 1. Double-click the `CS2103T-W15-4.Focuris.jar` file to start Focuris.
    You should be able to see the graphical user interface within a few seconds.
 Note that the application contains some sample data since you are new to the application. <br/>